cmungall/modal-in-owl/README.md

     A SubClassOf prototype value a

 Informally we can think of this as saying "the individual a serves as a prototype for all As".
+We call this a "prototypicality assertion".

-Given this, and given that we have iplemented the modal axiom patterns described above, we entail
+Given this, and given that we have implemented the modal axiom patterns described above, we entail

     A SubClassOf prototypically-part-of some B